 You will now be able to analyze the data for each of the counters.

-While the task is running you can always edit its properties by right-clicking on the Data Collector set in the left pane and selecting on Properties.
+While the task is running, you can always edit its properties by right-clicking on the Data Collector set in the left pane and selecting Properties.

 Some useful shortcuts for running Reliability Monitor and Standalone Performance Monitor, you can use via Run:

 - permon /sys : Runs a Standalone Performance Monitor